 Here are the therapies included in the addiction counseling treatment:

-The cognitive behavioral therapy is mainly used for relapse prevention counseling.
+Cognitive-behavioral therapy is mainly used for relapse prevention counseling.
 Initially, this therapy is adapted to treat alcohol addiction and later used for cocaine addiction.
 This therapy focuses on learning and identifying the behavioral patterns of an addicted person.
-Cognitive behavioral therapies comprise relapse prevention strategies to promote abstinence.
-This therapy is carried out for 30-days, 45-days or 90 days and focuses on maladaptive substance and help develop behavior skills.
+Cognitive-behavioral therapies comprise relapse prevention strategies to promote abstinence.
+This therapy is carried out for 30-days, 45-days or 90 days and focuses on maladaptive substance and helps develop behavior skills.

 The matrix model